PrafulSathawara/Voice_Recognition_And_Face_Recognition_System/README.md

 ===================================
 case 1 : When we have not pluged microphone then what will happen ?

-case 2 : When we have pluged microhone, I am not speaking then what will happen ?
+case 2: When we have plugged the microphone, I am not speaking then what will happen?

-case 3 : When Apache & Mysql is not running then what will happen ?
+case 3: When Apache & Mysql is not running then what will happen?

-case 4 : When we have pluged microhone, I am speaking full name which is not exists into our database then what will happen ?
+case 4: When we have plugged the microphone, I am speaking full name which does not exist into our database then what will happen?

-case 5 : When we have pluged microhone, I am speaking mone then 2 names then what will happen ?
+case 5: When we have plugged the microphone, I am speaking more than 2 names then what will happen?

-case 6 : When we have pluged microhone, I am speaking name only which is not exists into our database then what will happen ?
+case 6: When we have plugged the microphone,   I am speaking name only which is not exists in our database then what will happen?

-case 7 : When we have pluged microhone, I am speaking name only database name and speaking name is in different case then what will happen ?
+case 7: When we have plugged the microphone,   I am speaking name only database name and speaking name is in the different case then what will happen?

-case 8 : When we have pluged microhone, I am speaking name only and around me so much noice like(playing song, any loud sound) then what will happen ?
+case 8: When we have plugged the microphone,  I am speaking name only and around me so much noise like(playing a song, any loud sound) then what will happen?

-case 9 : when we have pluged microhone, I am speaking name as "Maulik" but I am matching "Praful" face then what will happen ?
+case 9: when we have plugged the microphone,  I am speaking name as "Maulik" but I am matching "Praful" face then what will happen?

-case 10 : When we have pluged microhone, I am speaking name as "Obama" but I am matching "Obama" face via Mobile phone then what will happen ?
+case 10: When we have plugged the microphone,   I am speaking name as "Obama" but I am matching "Obama" face via Mobile phone then what will happen?